cluhbs/cluhbs.github.io/index.md

 * “Global” Javascript variables (such as collections) are all lowercase.
 Example: club.
 * Other Javascript variables are camel-case.
 Example: collectionList.
 * User interface pages and components are pascal-case, with combined words having a capitalized first letter.
 Example: ClubDirectory.
 * Routes to pages are named the same as their corresponding page.
-Example: DirectoryPage.
+Example: EditClub.

 ## Data Model